7on7 Frequently Asked Questions

 Team Head Coaches are selected by MEFC.
 Assistant coaches are selected by each teams’ Head Coach.

 Playing Time Is Not Guaranteed.
-It depends on many factors including the age level of the team, the game situation, and the ability level of the players on the team.
+It depends on game situation, and the ability level of the players on the team.
 The ultimate decision about individual playing time is made by each team’s head coach.

-Teams need more than coaches to survive and thrive.
 Every team needs a volunteer Parent Manager, who is the team’s chief administrative officer.
 The Manager prepares tournament registration materials; and ensures that information is disseminated to players and parents.
 Teams also need a videographer and photographer at scheduled tournaments.
-Additionally, MEFC seeks donations and sponsorship from individuals or companies that share its mission.
+Additionally, MEFC accepts donations from individuals or companies that share its mission.

 We are under no obligation to share video with anyone regardless of their affiliation to the program.
 Video highlights are produced at our discretion.